-- (2) Despite subclause (1), a person who is a worker or a visitor in relation to a care facility must not enter, or remain on, the premises of the facility between (and including) 6:00 pm on 23 April 2021 and 11:59:00 pm on 7 May 2021 if: - (a) the person is required to self-isolate under the Diagnosed Persons and Close Contacts Directions; or
+- (2) Despite subclause (1), a person who is a worker in relation to the care facility, a visitor of a resident of the care facility or a visitor as a prospective resident or on behalf of a prospective resident, must not enter, or remain on, the premises of the facility between (and including) 6:00 pm on 25 May 2021 and 11:59 pm on 4 June 2021 if: - (a) the person is required to self-isolate under the Diagnosed Persons and CloseContacts Directions; or - (b) the person is required to self-quarantine under the Diagnosed Persons andClose Contacts Directions; or - (c) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia other than a person arriving on a quarantine-free flight from an overseas location designated by the Australian Government as a Green Zone Country; or - (d) during the 14 days immediately preceding the entry, the person had known contact with a confirmed case (except in the course of their employment while wearing the appropriate level of personal protective equipment in the circumstances); or

-- (b) the person is required to self-quarantine under the Diagnosed Persons and Close Contacts Directions; or - (c) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia other than a person arriving on a quarantine-free flight from an overseas location designated by the Australian Government as a green travel zone; or - (d) during the 14 days immediately preceding the entry, the person had known contact with a confirmed case (except in the course of their employment while wearing the appropriate level of personal protective equipment in the circumstances); or Note: a person who has had known contact with a person who has been diagnosed with SARS-CoV-2 may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions. - (e) the person has SARS-CoV-2 Symptoms; or Note: for the purposes of these directions, SARS-CoV-2 Symptoms, including but not limited to acute respiratory infection (such as cough, shortness of breath, sore throat); loss of smell; and loss of taste do not include those symptoms where caused by an underlying health condition or medication. - (f) in the case of a visitor-the person has been tested for SARS-CoV-2, and has not yet received the results of that test.
+Note: a person who has had known contact with a person who has been diagnosed with SARS-CoV-2 may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions

+(e) the person has SARS-CoV-2 Symptoms; or

+Note: for the purposes of these directions, SARS-CoV-2 Symptoms, including but not limited to acute respiratory infection (such as cough, shortness of breath, sore throat); loss of smell; and loss of taste do not include those symptoms where caused by an underlying health condition or medication.

+(f) in the case of a visitor - the person has been tested for SARS-CoV-2, and has not yet received the results of that test.